karinasasaki/karinasasaki/README.md

 ## About me

 👩‍💻 Software Developer at Nuti
-👩‍🎓 Analysis and systems development student
+👩‍🎓 Systems Analysis and Development student
 🐱 Cat person
 <br>